simeononsecurity/simeononsecurity.ch/content/articles/dos-and-donts-for-hardening-linux/index.en.md

 ```

-If AppArmor is not installed, you can install it using the following command:
+If AppArmor isn't installed, you can install it using the following command:
 ```bash
 sudo apt-get install apparmor
 ```